 On the upper right you'll see the solar power array powering the station, and above that the anemometer for wind speed and direction.
 On the left, the white box with slatted sides is the government certified maximum/minimum thermometer, which in a few target locations in Eastern Oregon contains a special thermometer reading to a full 60 degrees below zero.
 The silver bullet measures rainfall.
 These type of stations' data reaches the State recording system in various ways, and many report themselves via radio, often solar-powered.

 Remote reporting stations have begun to supplant good, old-fashioned human dedication in the remote areas of Oregon, but many "Cooperative Weather Observers" still perform their daily duties around the State with high dedication and persistence in the face of often nasty or even hostile weather conditions of rain, wind, snow and blizzards.
-Below is Co-op Observer John Saunders at work at Oregon's coldest station, Seneca,Oregon, 4700 ft.
+Below is Co-op Observer John Saunders at work in 1994 at Oregon's coldest station, Seneca,Oregon, 4700 ft.